mnot/I-D/variant/draft.md

       1. If the `field-name` corresponds to the response header field identified by a content negotiation mechanism that the implementation supports:
          1. Let `available-values` be a list containing all `available-value` for the `variant`.
          2. Let `selected-responses` be the result of running the algorithm defined by the content negotiation mechanism with `incoming-request`, `selected-responses` and `available-values`.
-         3. Remove the content negotiation's identified request header field-name from the "Vary" header field of each member of `selected-responses`, if present.
+         3. For the purposes of selecting a response, ignore the content negotiation's identified request header field-name in the "Vary" header field of each member of `selected-responses`, if present.
 4. Process any member of `selected-responses` that has a "Vary" response header field whose field-value still contains one or more `field-name`s, removing that members if it does not match (as per {{!RFC7234}}, Section 4.1).
 5. Return the first member of `selected-responses`.
 If `selected-responses` is empty, return `null`.